MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-historical-analytics-reports.md

 ## Enable Historical analytics for bots in Omnichannel for Customer Service

-You can enable historical analytics for Power virtual agent bots in the Customer Service admin center.
+You can enable historical analytics for Power virtual Agents bots in the Customer Service admin center.
 The metrics are available in the report after 24 hours.

 > [!IMPORTANT]
 >
 > Omnichannel historical analytics must be enabled before you can enable historical analytics for bots.
-This feature is available only if Power Virtual Agent bots are integrated with Omnichannel for Customer Service.
+This feature is available only if Power Virtual Agents bots are integrated with Omnichannel for Customer Service.

 1. In the site map, select **Insights** in **Operations**.
 The **Insights** page appears.
 1. In the **Omnichannel historical analytics** section, select **Manage**.
 The **Omnichannel historical analytics** page is displayed.
 Select the **Add historical analytics for bot** check box.

-2. Select **Save** or **Save & Close**.
+3. Select **Save** or **Save & Close**.

 The Unified routing historical analytics report will be available as a tab in the Omnichannel historical analytics report.